Comités de défense paysanne

-The Comités de Défense Paysanne or Peasant Defense Committees was a network of radical agrarian groups France founded in 1929.
+The Peasant Defence Committee (Comités de Défense Paysanne) was a network of radical agrarian peasant groups in France founded in 1929.

 Foundation

 There had previously been groups that espoused agrarian militancy such as the "Assault Sections" of the secretive Franc-Paysannerie movement.

 It was originally founded by an agricultural editor Henri Dorgères in January 1929 in Rennes, Brittany as the Comité de défense paysanne contre les assurances sociales, the promised extension of which was seen as unacceptably expensive to many small farms.
 Dorgères' credibility came from a popular service his newspaper offered to farmers which checked avertissements (land tax notices) for errors in the cadastral land surveys they were based on to reduce the taxes.

 The historian Robert Paxton said there were three elements to the rise of militant right wing Peasant action in interwar France; an agricultural recession triggered by low farm prices, the Third Republic's cultural contempt for rural life and a lack of conventional political leadership for small farmers which meant that public policy was committed to cheap food for urban voters.